Opiates Addiction Detox & Treatment

 Because of their ability to become addictive, there have been many points in history where the drug was banned from use from treatments and recreational use.
 The increasingly high chance that someone will overdose when consuming an opiate puts this drug at the top of the list for highly monitored medically used drugs.
 Since the banning of pure opiates from society for recreational use, there have been medical advances to create alternative forms of opiates.
 Opiates began as a treatment for pain relief since they mimic some of the body’s naturally created pain reducers.
 Unfortunately, because of their other pleasurable effects apart from removing pain they have become increasingly abused within hospitals and clinics as well.

-Opiates are made naturally from poppy plants, and the production of this drug and all derivatives of it are mass produced throughout the world.
+Opiates are made naturally from poppy plants, and the production of this drug and all its derivatives of it are mass produced throughout the world.
 Places like the Middle East and other under-regulated countries are at highest risk for overdose and abuse of opiates.
 Many places ban the planting of these flowers because of their direct use for opiate production.
-When poppy plants are harvested, they are monitored and bred so as not to produce these opiate drugs.
+When poppy plants are harvested, they are monitored and bred so as not to produce these drugs.

 Addiction Forms Fast

 With pain medications such as those that are prescribed or street drugs such as black tar heroin and impure forms of Oxycontin, these drugs start out as recreational drugs but become integrated into a daily routine.
 They are extremely dangerous because of the way that they interact or interfere with the nervous system and brain function.
 Since they lower the sensation of pain in the body, the pain receptors in the body that are governed by the brain are numbed.
 Because of the relationship with the brain stem and respiratory function, an overdose of opiates can cause the individual to stop breathing entirely.
-No one can ever say they know how much not to take when trying to produce these euphoric numbing feeling with opiates, so it’s essential that this medication is managed if taken for pain.
+No one can ever say they know how much not to take when trying to produce these euphoric numbing feelings with these drugs, so it’s essential that this medication is managed if taken for pain.

-Second Step for Opiate Rehabilitation
+Second Step: Opiate Rehabilitation Therapy

 Our alternative therapies at The Villa will teach our clients about the sensory experiences that can enhance their moods to reduce feelings of anxiety and depression in a healthy way.
-Often addictions stem from the inability to find these natural calming moments, but we want you to know that this is possible.
+Often addictions to opiates stem from the inability to find these natural calming moments, but we want you to know that this is possible.
 Talk therapy and equine therapy are highly recommended so that social interaction can begin and the discovery process can progress further.